Student Hardship Transfer Guidelines

 HARDSHIP SCHOOL TRANSFER GUIDELINES

 Parents/guardians of students requesting a hardship transfer from one attendance zone to another within the Paulding County School District must submit a letter outlining the hardship along with any supporting documentation to the Operations Department.
-The request shall fully explain the reasons for the request.
+The request should include the following:

 Request may be submitted electronically or by mail to: